-If you want to sell your house, you need to do the legwork to collect all the business information you can.
+To sell your house, you must do the legwork to collect all the business information you can.
 Luckily for you, knowledge is sufficient and readily accessible today.
-Using all the equipment at your disposal—you're going to need them.
+Using all the equipment at your disposal—you will need them.

 Open houses are a simple but necessary part of the research.
 Check out which homes are showing in your area and visit them as prospective buyers.
 In addition to having an understanding of what your house is up against, this exercise will also teach you a few things:

 - How to place and plan the property so that it appeals to prospective customers – not all buyers are the same, and experienced realtors have expertise in staging that you can benefit from.
-Look for themes in the home decor, particularly with furniture and color matching.
+Look for home decor themes, particularly furniture and color matching.

-- How to act like a pro and take buyers around your house like it's your work – Remember the kind of features Realtors highlight during your tours.
+- How to act like a pro and take buyers around your house like it’s your work – Remember the features Realtors highlight during your tours.
 They know what to show to drive up the perceived worth of the land.
-Please pay particular attention, too, to what they neglect discussing.
+Please pay particular attention, too, to what they neglect to discuss.